gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Running mdrun on more than one node
 -----------------------------------
-This requires configuring GROMACS to build with an external MPI library.
+This requires configuring |Gromacs| to build with an external MPI library.
 By default, this mdrun executable is run with :ref:`mdrun_mpi`.
 All of the considerations for running single-node mdrun still apply, except that ``-ntmpi`` and ``-nt`` cause a fatal